-8 Cajun Books At Vermilionville That Would Make Perfect Christmas Gifts [Pics]
+8 Cajun Books at Vermilionville That Would Make Perfect Christmas Gifts [Photos]

 This is just a small look at what Vermilionville has to offer.
 There are many more books and gifts available.
 The Vermillionville gift shop is open Tuesday through Sunday, 10 a.m. to 4 p.m.